Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Discussion and conclusion

 \section{Discussion and conclusion}

 We have shown that dust-driven streaming instability can operate downstream of SNR shocks.
-In some cases the resulting MF amplification might explain the presence of the narrow X-ray filaments observed at the SNR shock.
-In this scenario, the MF upstream of the shock is not amplified, CRs are confined less effectively, and this prevents their acceleration to large (PeV) energies.
-Cas~A fits particularly well within this framework, as it is characterised by a strong MF downstream of the shock ($\sim 250 ~\mu$G) and a low value of the maximum energy of accelerated CRs ($\sim 10$~TeV).
-Dust-driven streaming instability might also explain the large values of the magnetic field observed in other SNRs, most notably G1.9+0.3.
+In some cases the resulting MF amplification might explain the presence of the narrow X-ray filaments observed at SNR shocks.
+In this scenario, the MF upstream of the shock is not amplified, CRs are confined less effectively, and this prevents their acceleration to PeV energies.
+Cas~A fits particularly well within this framework, being characterised by a strong MF downstream of the shock ($\sim 250 ~\mu$G) and a low value of the maximum energy of accelerated CRs ($\sim 10$~TeV).
+The instability might also explain the large values of the MF observed in other SNRs, most notably G1.9+0.3.

-A limitation of our approach is the assumption of identical dust grains.
-A generalisation to a population of grains of different sizes and composition is a mandatory next step \citep{cristofari2025}.
-We also plan to go beyond the analytic approach presented here, and perform numerical simulations (hybrid particle-in-cell codes, \citealt{aunai2024}) to better characterise the instability and its effects on SNR shock environments.

 The main point raised in this paper is the fact that, under some circumstances, the observation of strong MFs at SNR shocks does not necessarily imply that favorable conditions for acceleration of CRs to ultra-high energies are present.
 However, for systems different than SNRs, such as stellar wind termination shocks, the situation can be different.
 In this case, the wind blown by a star is decelerated at a slowly expanding termination shock \citep{morlino2021,gabici2024}.
 Therefore, the downstream region is outside of the spherical shock (and not inside, as in SNRs).
 For dusty stellar winds, the instability discussed in this paper might indeed improve the confinement within the acceleration region (i.e. the wind termination shock), and possibly boost acceleration of particles to larger energies.
 It would be interesting to extend the present study to these systems.